 Outstanding Items

 The Outstanding Items module forecasts the cash flow timing of your accounts receivable (AR) and accounts payable (AP).
-It takes your open invoices at a reference date and models when they will be paid — then combines that with forecasted payment delay assumptions for future invoices.
+It takes your open invoices at a reference date and models when they will be paid — then adds payment delay assumptions for future invoices generated during the forecast period.

 Outstanding Items is a global module — it applies at the forecast level and is shared across all scenarios.